 The two primary skills needed to master speech and language are Speaking and Listening.

 Speech and language lay an important foundation in the development of a child’s thinking and learning abilities.
-Being able to listen with understanding and communicate with others, helps build a child’s social and self-confidence, which contributes to their personal growth and development.
-This is where speech development training and speech therapy in Singapore can be beneficial.
+Listening with understanding and communicating with others helps build a child’s social and self-confidence, which contributes to their personal growth and development.
+This is where speech development training and speech therapy in Singapore can be benefit your child.

 Toddlers with poor speaking or listening skills often show signs of speech and language impairment.
-These children will also often have comprehension issues, struggle with reading and face learning difficulties.
+These children will also likely have comprehension issues, struggle with reading and face learning difficulties.
 Additionally, they also face a greater risk of later learning disabilities, social difficulties, academic difficulties, anxiety disorders, and behaviour problems (e.g. ADHD).
-Thus, it is vital to seek help as soon as possible.
+Thus, seeking help and commencing speech and language support as soon as possible is vital.

-Early intervention via speech therapy in Singapore can have a significant impact on a child and dramatically change their learning capabilities.
-Essentially, speech training for kids involves the management and treatment of various conditions affecting their ability to communicate.
+Early intervention in Singapore can significantly impact on a child and dramatically change their learning capabilities.
+Speech training for kids involves managing and treating various conditions affecting their ability to communicate.

-If your child is showing signs of speech and language weakness, let us help!
+If your child shows signs of speech and language weakness, let us help!
 Here at Singapore Brain Development Centre, we offer an effective speech and language development program for children through Play Techniques and Auditory Training to build on speech and language skills, engagement, and two way communication.

-Exploratory play in the Sensory Gym helps children in many ways including the use of their senses or the development of prepositions and verbs.
+Exploratory play in the Sensory Gym helps children in many ways including using their senses or developing prepositions and verbs.
 It also promotes initiation, coordination and sequencing of movements.
-We help to support them by maintaining an ongoing verbal commentary highlighting special words like the verbs- describing the actions or even emotions such as happy, sad.
+We help to support them by maintaining an ongoing verbal commentary highlighting certain words like the verbs- describing the actions or even emotions such as happy and sad.

 This facilitates growth in these developmental language areas: Physical and Sensory development, Self-Discovery, Attention and Regulation, Spatial Awareness.

-Constructive play is a great vehicle for language development through the meaningful interactions you can have with children.
-We help to support their language by asking open-ended questions, and extending the language they’re using by adding extra vocabulary to their descriptions.
+Constructive play is an excellent vehicle for language development through the meaningful interactions you can have with children.
+We help to support their language by asking open-ended questions and extending the language they’re using by adding extra vocabulary to their descriptions.
 Children will understand how to use it in appropriate ways

 This facilitates growth in these developmental language areas: Speech and Language Development, Imagination and Creativity, Hand-on Exploration and Curiosity.

-Children learn a lot by acting out their experiences- imaginative play related to being a teacher, doctor, shopkeeper helps them to acquire skills which are central to language development.
+Children learn a lot by acting out their experiences- imaginative play related to being a teacher, doctor, or shopkeeper helps them acquire skills central to language development.
 Children have an opportunity to develop and practice a variety of speech and language skills.

-This facilitates growth in these developmental language areas: Conversational skills, Sequencing and Organisational ability, Life skills, Vocabulary Building, Expressive Language, Use of “Theory of Mind” (understanding/taking another’s perspective).
+This facilitates growth in these developmental language areas: Conversational skills, Sequencing and Organizational ability, Life skills, Vocabulary Building, Expressive Language, and Use of “Theory of Mind” (understanding/taking another’s perspective).

-Some students have difficulty receiving and processing incoming auditory information or have yet to master the ability to associate the sounds they receive with their corresponding meanings.
+Some students have difficulty receiving and processing incoming auditory information or have yet to master associating the sounds they receive with their corresponding meanings.
 Auditory Training is used to teach these children critical “listening skills.”
 It accomplishes this by using age-appropriate exercises to help children acquire speech and language processing abilities.

 “Learning to listen is the basis for learning to talk.”

-Play skills are significant when it comes to a child’s speech and language development.
+Play skills are significant in a child’s speech and language development.
 Play has been called “the work of children” because it is through play that children learn how to interact in their environment, discover their interests, and acquire cognitive, motor, speech, language, and social-emotional skills (American Academy of Pediatrics, 2007).
 Through various types of play, children

-Modeling language for children provides exposure to new vocabulary while speaking and attach meaning to words.
-Providing language input can include commenting on what the child is doing, adding a word or phrase to the child’s short phrases, exposing the child to synonyms, or by modeling the correct sentence structure.
+Modelling language for children provides exposure to new vocabulary while speaking and attaching meaning to words.
+Language input can include commenting on what the child is doing, adding a word or phrase to the child’s short phrases, exposing the child to synonyms, or by modelling the correct sentence structure.

-An individual’s interest level often determines how engaged he becomes in a given activity.
+An individual’s interest level often determines their engagement in a given activity.
 Therefore, it is important to become observers of the child’s play and engage them in play activities that they find interesting.
 Increased child engagement allows greater opportunities for language acquisition.